 How Arts Award can work for you?Whether you're an arts organisation, museum, library, independent practitioner or youth theatre.
 Arts Award can help you attract young people and support them to develop both creative and leadership skills.

-This year our Good Practice Centres have created films and resources to highlight how Arts Award is embedded within their organisations.
-Please take a closer look at our 2013-2014 Good Practice Centres
+Take a look at case studies from our 2014-2015 Good Practice Centres showcasing their Arts Award delivery.
+Last year's Good Practice Centres also created films and resources to highlight how Arts Award is embedded within their organisations.

 Arts and cultural organisations can fit Arts Award's flexible framework around existing learning programmes, accredit the work of interns or volunteers, or run open access Arts Award workshops.
 Young people can focus on any art form, including ‘behind the scenes’ and technical activities.
 Creative documentation can be part of the programme, such as video diaries, video documentaries and audio interviews.